walunjakarsachinedu/obsidian-vault/javascript/javascript-basics.md

 ##### Function

 function declaration: syntax e.g., `function add(a,b) {return a+b;}`
-	we can call function before its declaration  & this not true with function expression function expression: syntax e.g.,
+	hoisting: we can call function before its declaration  & this not true with function expression function expression: syntax e.g.,
 	`const a = function add(a,b) {return a+b;}`
 	`const b = function(a,b) {return a+b;}`